Donald Trump Takes Julian Assange’s Side Against FBI And CIA

 Fox News host Sean Hannity recently flew to the United Kingdom for an interview with Julian Assange at the Ecuadorian embassy, where Assange has been staying for the past four years after fleeing from sexual assault accusations from Swedish authorities.

 Assange claims in his interview with Fox that “We published several… emails which show Podesta responding to a phishing email….
-Podesta gave out that his password was the word ‘password’.
+Podesta gave out that his password was the word ‘password.’
 His own staff said this email that you’ve received, this is totally legitimate.
 So, this is something… a 14-year-old kid could have hacked Podesta that way.”

 Julian Assange said "a 14 year old could have hacked Podesta" – why was DNC so careless?
 Also said Russians did not give him the info!